Has Nate Diaz Lost His Spot as People's Champ After Skipping out on UFC 230?

 As an example, consider the main individual who has usurped Diaz's position—both at UFC 230 and with the people who love MMA—Derrick Lewis.

-Lewis has built a strong following on social media, has been highly active (he’s fought six times since Diaz last appeared), and has been rewarded with a title shot and a prominent media presence in the leadup to the event.
+Lewis has built a strong following on social media, has been highly active (he's fought six times since Diaz last appeared), and has earned a title shot and a prominent media presence in the lead-up to the event.

 And people love the guy.